PundiAI/fx-core/x/gravity/spec/01_definitions.md

 ### Gravity Batch Pool

-Is a transaction pool like structure that exists in the chains to store, separate from the `Gravity Tx Pool` it stores transactions that have been placed in batches that are in the process of being signed or being submitted by the `Orchestrator Set`
+Is a transaction pool like structure that exists in the chains to store, separate from the `Gravity Tx Pool` it stores transactions that have been placed in batches that are in the process of being signed or being submitted by the `Bridger Set`

 ### Observed